-Offers waterproof capabilities up to 100 feet deep.
+Offers waterproof capabilities up to 100 feet.
 Built-in WiFi functionality.
 Boasts 4K video recording at 25 frames per second.
-Very easy to use for simple action video and photos.
+Very easy to use for simple action videos and photos.
 Good features for the price.

 Enhanced video stabilization prevents shaky recording.
 Offers 4K video and 20MP photos.
 Fisheye lens and dual display screens.
 Includes waterproof housing allowing it to function 131 feet underwater.
 Features WiFi and various fun shooting modes.
 Comes with 2 batteries and a remote.

 Some users were disappointed with the quality of audio and video stabilization.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.